Dovaras/RoutingPages/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.

+## Exercise

+To make an application containing two pages.

+## Two pages

+Create some company representing pages: e.g. page "About" and page "Home".

+## Requirements

+Something is shown: pictures, buttons and so on.
+Put everything to Git.

+## Components

+Make at least four components, e.g.:
+* header
+* footer
+* home
+* about

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.